AndiSwiss/fullstackopen-2022-backend-lesson-code/README.md

       - => see scripts-section in package.json for exact commands
   - Start the web-app: `heroku open`
   - Start the app locally: `heroku local`
+- Release / Tag `part3c-lesson-code`: Lesson-code for part3c => deployed to Heroku - to the same address and with the same settings as in part3b